 Recommended Read: How to Indexing in Magento using

 But, what happens when your products are upgraded?
 What happens when you suddenly find newer products on your website?
 How will you begin indexing them?
 Before you perform the task of re-indexing, you will need to identify a few this and start understanding how the process works.
 You will also need to understand how the command line is used for the process too.

 Before you begin reindexing of your products, you need to consider the exact condition of your indexes.
 When you check the status, you will find that the output you receive as a result of this would be something like below:

 Product Flat Data: Requires Re-Indexing

-You will find those category products, category flat data etc. have an output which says pending.
+You will discover those category products, flat category data, etc. have an output which says pending.
 In this case, you may want to consider re-indexing of your data.
 You have two major ways to re-index the data.
 One you can re-index using a single index or using multiple indices.
 You have this choice.

 Re-indexing a Single Index

-When you begin indexing you will find that each index in the product catalog has its own indexing key.
+When you begin indexing you will find that each index in the product catalog has its indexing key.
 This key, you can use whenever your web store asks you to re-index your product catalog.
-This way you will be able to index your products easily and faster.
+This way you will be able to index your products easier and faster.